-WASHINGTON, D.C.-In an effort to reassure shippers that the acquisition of the Conrail transaction will result in two functional, competitive calcoads, Norfolk Southern and CSX have reached a settlement with The National Industrial Transportation League on many of the conditions the League had asked the Surface Transportation Board to put on the transaction before approving it.
+WASHINGTON, D.C.-In an effort to reassure shippers that the acquisition of the Conrail transaction will result in two functional, competitive railroads, Norfolk Southern and CSX have reached a settlement with The National Industrial Transportation League or many of the conditions the League had asked the Surface Transportation Board to put on the transaction before approving it.

-The astilament was approved by a vote of the League's Railrow!
-Transportation Committee.
-The committee vote was then ratified by the NITL board of directors.
-In announcing the agreement, League President Ed Emmett called it "a narrowing of differences."
-"From the beginning of this process, a majority of League members have indicated support for elimination of the Contrail monopoly : d for treation of meaningful reil-to-tail competition.
-Given the serious problems which have flared in the West, however, shippers need to feel comfortable that Narfolk Southern and CSX can and will implement this transaction to the benefit of shippers.
-This actilement is a good faith affort on their part to address those concerns," he added.
-"The League upposed creation of a menopoly in parts of the western United States, so it is only logical that we should do everything possible to eliminate the monopoly in the Northeast," Mr.
+The softlement was approved by a vote of the League'; Rallroad Transportation Committee.
+The committee vote was then ratified by the NTIL board of directors.
+In announcing the agreement, League President Eri Emmett called it "a narrowing of differences."
+"From the beginning of this process, a majority of League members have indicated support for elimination of the Contail monopoly and for creation of meaningful rail-to-rail competition.
+Given the serious problems which have flared in the West, however, shippers need to feel comfortable that Norfolk Southern and CSX can and will implement this transaction to the benefit of shippers.
+This actilement is a good faith effort on their part to address those concerns," he added.
+"The League opposed creation of a monopoly in parts of the western United States, so it is only logical that we should do everything possible to eliminate the monopoly in the Northeast," Mr. Emmett concluded.

-Specific areas of concern addressed by the satilement are:
+Specific areas of concern addressed by the sattlement are:

 - · Creation of a shipper advisory council to foster railroad/shipper communications

 - · Operations within Shared Asset Areas

-- .
-Timing of labor implementing agreements
+- Timing of labor implementing agreements